sgdevmane/interview-guide/markdowns/react/react-questions.md

 48. [What does React Strict Mode do?](#q48-what-does-react-strict-mode-do) <span class="beginner">Beginner</span>
 49. [How does Event Delegation work in React?](#q49-how-does-event-delegation-work-in-react) <span class="advanced">Advanced</span>
 50. [What is the React Reconciler?](#q50-what-is-the-react-reconciler) <span class="expert">Expert</span>
+51. [How do you handle React state management in large scale applications?](#q51-how-do-you-handle-react-state-management-in-large-scale-applications) <span class="advanced">Advanced</span>
+52. [How do you perform React data validation in microservices?](#q52-how-do-you-perform-react-data-validation-in-microservices) <span class="beginner">Beginner</span>
+53. [How do you automate React deployment for mobile devices?](#q53-how-do-you-automate-react-deployment-for-mobile-devices) <span class="advanced">Advanced</span>
+54. [How do you handle React concurrency issues in legacy systems?](#q54-how-do-you-handle-react-concurrency-issues-in-legacy-systems) <span class="advanced">Advanced</span>
+55. [How do you implement React caching in cloud infrastructure?](#q55-how-do-you-implement-react-caching-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
+56. [How do you manage React configuration for real-time systems?](#q56-how-do-you-manage-react-configuration-for-real-time-systems) <span class="beginner">Beginner</span>
+57. [How do you handle React internationalization (i18n) in distributed systems?](#q57-how-do-you-handle-react-internationalization-i18n-in-distributed-systems) <span class="intermediate">Intermediate</span>
+58. [How do you ensure React accessibility (a11y) in high-traffic sites?](#q58-how-do-you-ensure-react-accessibility-a11y-in-high-traffic-sites) <span class="beginner">Beginner</span>
+59. [How do you optimize React network requests in embedded systems?](#q59-how-do-you-optimize-react-network-requests-in-embedded-systems) <span class="advanced">Advanced</span>
+60. [How do you handle React performance optimization for production environments?](#q60-how-do-you-handle-react-performance-optimization-for-production-environments) <span class="advanced">Advanced</span>
+61. [What are the security implications of React in large scale applications?](#q61-what-are-the-security-implications-of-react-in-large-scale-applications) <span class="intermediate">Intermediate</span>
+62. [How do you debug React memory leaks in microservices?](#q62-how-do-you-debug-react-memory-leaks-in-microservices) <span class="advanced">Advanced</span>
+63. [Best practices for React code organization in mobile devices?](#q63-best-practices-for-react-code-organization-in-mobile-devices) <span class="beginner">Beginner</span>
+64. [How do you implement React error handling for legacy systems?](#q64-how-do-you-implement-react-error-handling-for-legacy-systems) <span class="intermediate">Intermediate</span>
+65. [How do you test React functionality in cloud infrastructure?](#q65-how-do-you-test-react-functionality-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
+66. [How do you handle React state management in real-time systems?](#q66-how-do-you-handle-react-state-management-in-real-time-systems) <span class="advanced">Advanced</span>
+67. [How do you perform React data validation in distributed systems?](#q67-how-do-you-perform-react-data-validation-in-distributed-systems) <span class="beginner">Beginner</span>
+68. [How do you automate React deployment for high-traffic sites?](#q68-how-do-you-automate-react-deployment-for-high-traffic-sites) <span class="advanced">Advanced</span>
+69. [How do you handle React concurrency issues in embedded systems?](#q69-how-do-you-handle-react-concurrency-issues-in-embedded-systems) <span class="advanced">Advanced</span>
+70. [How do you implement React caching in production environments?](#q70-how-do-you-implement-react-caching-in-production-environments) <span class="intermediate">Intermediate</span>
+71. [How do you manage React configuration for large scale applications?](#q71-how-do-you-manage-react-configuration-for-large-scale-applications) <span class="beginner">Beginner</span>
+72. [How do you handle React internationalization (i18n) in microservices?](#q72-how-do-you-handle-react-internationalization-i18n-in-microservices) <span class="intermediate">Intermediate</span>
+73. [How do you ensure React accessibility (a11y) in mobile devices?](#q73-how-do-you-ensure-react-accessibility-a11y-in-mobile-devices) <span class="beginner">Beginner</span>
+74. [How do you optimize React network requests in legacy systems?](#q74-how-do-you-optimize-react-network-requests-in-legacy-systems) <span class="advanced">Advanced</span>
+75. [How do you handle React performance optimization for cloud infrastructure?](#q75-how-do-you-handle-react-performance-optimization-for-cloud-infrastructure) <span class="advanced">Advanced</span>
+76. [What are the security implications of React in real-time systems?](#q76-what-are-the-security-implications-of-react-in-real-time-systems) <span class="intermediate">Intermediate</span>
+77. [How do you debug React memory leaks in distributed systems?](#q77-how-do-you-debug-react-memory-leaks-in-distributed-systems) <span class="advanced">Advanced</span>
+78. [Best practices for React code organization in high-traffic sites?](#q78-best-practices-for-react-code-organization-in-high-traffic-sites) <span class="beginner">Beginner</span>
+79. [How do you implement React error handling for embedded systems?](#q79-how-do-you-implement-react-error-handling-for-embedded-systems) <span class="intermediate">Intermediate</span>
+80. [How do you test React functionality in production environments?](#q80-how-do-you-test-react-functionality-in-production-environments) <span class="intermediate">Intermediate</span>
+81. [How do you handle React state management in large scale applications?](#q81-how-do-you-handle-react-state-management-in-large-scale-applications) <span class="advanced">Advanced</span>
+82. [How do you perform React data validation in microservices?](#q82-how-do-you-perform-react-data-validation-in-microservices) <span class="beginner">Beginner</span>
+83. [How do you automate React deployment for mobile devices?](#q83-how-do-you-automate-react-deployment-for-mobile-devices) <span class="advanced">Advanced</span>
+84. [How do you handle React concurrency issues in legacy systems?](#q84-how-do-you-handle-react-concurrency-issues-in-legacy-systems) <span class="advanced">Advanced</span>
+85. [How do you implement React caching in cloud infrastructure?](#q85-how-do-you-implement-react-caching-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
+86. [How do you manage React configuration for real-time systems?](#q86-how-do-you-manage-react-configuration-for-real-time-systems) <span class="beginner">Beginner</span>
+87. [How do you handle React internationalization (i18n) in distributed systems?](#q87-how-do-you-handle-react-internationalization-i18n-in-distributed-systems) <span class="intermediate">Intermediate</span>
+88. [How do you ensure React accessibility (a11y) in high-traffic sites?](#q88-how-do-you-ensure-react-accessibility-a11y-in-high-traffic-sites) <span class="beginner">Beginner</span>
+89. [How do you optimize React network requests in embedded systems?](#q89-how-do-you-optimize-react-network-requests-in-embedded-systems) <span class="advanced">Advanced</span>
+90. [How do you handle React performance optimization for production environments?](#q90-how-do-you-handle-react-performance-optimization-for-production-environments) <span class="advanced">Advanced</span>
+91. [What are the security implications of React in large scale applications?](#q91-what-are-the-security-implications-of-react-in-large-scale-applications) <span class="intermediate">Intermediate</span>
+92. [How do you debug React memory leaks in microservices?](#q92-how-do-you-debug-react-memory-leaks-in-microservices) <span class="advanced">Advanced</span>
+93. [Best practices for React code organization in mobile devices?](#q93-best-practices-for-react-code-organization-in-mobile-devices) <span class="beginner">Beginner</span>
+94. [How do you implement React error handling for legacy systems?](#q94-how-do-you-implement-react-error-handling-for-legacy-systems) <span class="intermediate">Intermediate</span>
+95. [How do you test React functionality in cloud infrastructure?](#q95-how-do-you-test-react-functionality-in-cloud-infrastructure) <span class="intermediate">Intermediate</span>
+96. [How do you handle React state management in real-time systems?](#q96-how-do-you-handle-react-state-management-in-real-time-systems) <span class="advanced">Advanced</span>
+97. [How do you perform React data validation in distributed systems?](#q97-how-do-you-perform-react-data-validation-in-distributed-systems) <span class="beginner">Beginner</span>
+98. [How do you automate React deployment for high-traffic sites?](#q98-how-do-you-automate-react-deployment-for-high-traffic-sites) <span class="advanced">Advanced</span>
+99. [How do you handle React concurrency issues in embedded systems?](#q99-how-do-you-handle-react-concurrency-issues-in-embedded-systems) <span class="advanced">Advanced</span>
+100. [How do you implement React caching in production environments?](#q100-how-do-you-implement-react-caching-in-production-environments) <span class="intermediate">Intermediate</span>

 ---